 All personal information is under strict security and is only accessible to authorised personnel.
 All data is protected by a series of security safeguards against unauthorised access, loss, destruction, use, modification, or disclosure.

-Supporters are able to choose not to receive information relating to fundraising or promotion.
+Supporters can choose not to receive information relating to fundraising or promotion.
 You may elect to be removed from the database and your details will be removed immediately.
-However, appropriate records will be retained for the legally required period of time.
-Please note that if you opt out of all of our communication services, we will not be able to keep you up to date with important information about our services.
+However, appropriate records will be retained for the legally required period.
+Please note that if you opt out of all our communication services, we will not be able to keep you up to date with important information about our services.